 - Pooled investment vehicles where the managers make their own arrangements for custody of the underlying investments; - Additional Voluntary Contributions where the providers listed on page 1 make their own arrangements for the management and custody of the underlying investments.

 Review of investment performance

-The table on the following page shows the performance of the Scheme's investments over short and long periods relative to the appropriate benchmarks.
+The table below shows the performance of the Scheme's investments over short and long periods relative to the appropriate benchmarks.